Global Gemology & Appraisals - Premier Jewelry Valuation Services

 Ivory is most commonly obtained from elephant tusks, although it is also derived from mammoth, warthog, walrus, whale, hippopotamus, and narwhal.

-Due to the value of ivory, people began hunting elephants for their tusks, causing a rapid decrease in elephant population.
+Due to the value of ivory, man began hunting elephants for their tusks, causing a rapid decrease in elephant population, specifically in South Africa and Asia.

 Ivory Gallery